vtex-apps/io-documentation/docs/en/Recipes/development/business-guidelines-marketing-assets.md

 ---
 # Marketing guidelines

 Once you have [developed your app](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-developing-an-app), you have to prepare the App Page used to promote your app at the [VTEX App Store](https://apps.vtex.com/).
-The App Page is the first point of contact for retailers to learn more about your app and decide whether it is suitable for their business.
+The App Page is the first point of contact for merchants to learn more about your app and decide whether it is suitable for their business.

 ![appstore-page-example](https://user-images.githubusercontent.com/67270558/153282275-98bab015-81e8-4858-8538-72c9fa33d17e.gif)

 Make sure to present your solutions professionally by adhering to the following principles:

-- Clearly describe your app’s purpose and how merchants can benefit from it.
+- Clearly describe your app’s value proposition, key benefits, and how merchants can benefit from it.
 - Choose a product name that indicates the purpose of the app.
 - Use high-quality images (icon and screenshots) and videos (if applicable).